Our Staff

 she/her

-Emily Parker, Communications Coordinator
+Emily Parker, Communications Director

 Emily grew up in the old stone walls of First UU Fellowship of Hunterdon County.
 As a youth, she served on her Religious Education Committee, Sunday Services Committee and on the Metro District Youth Adult Council.
 She also worked as a counselor at Murray Grove summer camp for four seasons.
 Prior to UU FaithAction NJ, Emily served as Outreach Coordinator for the Diaper Bank of Southern Arizona.